 Another way to improve self-awareness is to do a 360.
 Here we ask peers, supervisors and direct reports to respond to a custom-produced 360 survey on the person.
 The results are put into meaningful reports for clear delineation of strengths and weaknesses.

 Of course, there’s always the old-fashioned way.
 That’s where the supervisor tells me what the problem is.
 That works, too.
 And once I know what the issues are, I can begin coaching to resolve the obstacles.

 Communication problems hamstring many struggling executives.
 In some cases, we need to work on listening skills.
 Sometimes it boils down to what the person says, or how they say it.
 It can also be an issue of not reading the audience or picking up on body language.

 Communications is always a two-way street.
 And the assessment report is a powerful roadmap to success.
 It helps shine a light on how the person does what they do.
 And, importantly, how others who are not like them may respond to that.

 I’ve been an executive coach for over 18 years.
 Over that time, I’ve helped thousands of people overcome whatever obstacles are in their path.
 This includes CEOs, VPs, managers and supervisors.
 My clients include large corporations, medium-sized organizations, small privately held businesses and non-profits.
-Coaching engagements can be in Cincinnati, Kentucky, Florida or anywhere in America.
+Coaching engagements can be in Cincinnati, Ohio, Kentucky, Jacksonville, Florida or anywhere in America.
 If you are running into executive coaching’s two most common challenges—or any other challenges—please give me a call.